Bitcoin-ABC/bitcoin-abc/doc/assumeutxo.md

 instance with a very similar security model to assumevalid.

 The RPC commands `dumptxoutset` and `loadtxoutset` are used to respectively generate and load UTXO snapshots.
-The utility script `./contrib/devtools/utxo_snapshot.sh` may be of use.

 ## General background